 1. The student must be at least sixteen years of age.

-· Mandatory enrollment and attendance in a general educational development preparatory program or other alternative education program approved by the School Board, with attendance reported to the principal or principal’s designee;
+· mandatory enrollment and attendance in a preparatory program for passing a high school equivalency examination approved by the Board of Education or other alternative education program approved by the School Board, with attendance reported to the principal or principal’s designee;

 3. A student for whom such an individual student alternative education plan has been granted but who fails to comply with the conditions of the plan shall be in violation of the compulsory attendance laws, and the superintendent or attendance officer shall seek immediate compliance with such laws.